syncfusion-content/windowsforms-docs/WindowsForms/hubtile/Appearance-and-Styling.md

 {% endtabs %}

-N> SelectionMarkerColor is applicable only for DefaultTile type.

-## Selection marker border color

-In HubTile, Selection Marker Border color can be customized using SelectionMarkerColor.

- {% tabs %}

-{% highlight C# %}

-this.HubTile1.SelectionMarkerColor = Color.Blue;

- {% endhighlight %}

-{% highlight VB %}

-Me.HubTile1.SelectionMarkerColor = Color.Blue

- {% endhighlight %}

-{% endtabs %}

-N> SelectionMarkerColor is applicable only for DefaultTile type.
+N> [SelectionMarkerColor](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Tools.Windows~Syncfusion.Windows.Forms.Tools.HubTile~SelectionMarkerColor.html) is applicable only for DefaultTile type.

 ## Hovered border color

 In HubTile, border highlight is rendered once it is focused.
-Its appearance can be customized using the HoveredBorderColor property.
+Its appearance can be customized using the [HoveredBorderColor](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Tools.Windows~Syncfusion.Windows.Forms.Tools.HubTile~HoveredBorderColor.html) property.

 The following code example demonstrates how you can customize the border color of HubTile on mouse hovering.